Ianvdl/edb-ansible/README.md

 # Maintenance notice

 > [!IMPORTANT]
-> > EDB has abandoned the original repo.
-This fork attempts to maintain the collection independently.
+> EDB has abandoned the original repo.
+This fork attempts to maintain the
+> collection independently.
+Pull requests are welcome.

 ## To-do list